hani-suraya/bank_customer_churn_pbi/README.md

    - Active engagement with customers could be a key factor in retention.
    - Implement strategies to increase customer engagement and activity.

-5. **Product 3 and 4 Usage Leading to Higher Churn**
+5. **Higher Numbers of Products Used Leading to Higher Churn**
-   - These products may not meet customer expectations or needs.
+   - Customers using multiple products might experience dissatisfaction with product integration.
+   - The redundancy between products could lead to a lack of benefits from customer's side.
-   - Review and possibly redesign or discontinue these products to reduce churn.
+   - Streamlining product offerings and improving the user experience across multiple products could reduce churn.

 6. **Credit Score Influence**
    - High churn among low credit score customers might indicate financial instability or dissatisfaction.